Showing posts with label Miscellaneous. Show all posts

 There can be only one

-You know, I hate silly questions like, "What's your favourite game".
-That is an impossible question to answer because it doesn't take into consideration the genre or even my mood at that moment.
+I hate questions like, "What's your favourite game".
+An impossible question to answer because it doesn't take into consideration the genre or even my mood at that moment.
 Plus my answer changes daily!
-However, people still ask me now and then which is understandable but also quite infuriating too.
+However, people still ask me which is understandable but also quite infuriating.
 Or am I in a grumpy mood?!!

-Possibly, but today I'm actually wondering just what might be my favourite Atari ST game!
+Possibly!!
+Yet I'm actually wondering what is my favourite Atari ST game!
 We have a ginormous library so how can I answer?
-Well, here goes: I'm ignoring ratings.
+Here goes: I'm ignoring ratings.
 I'm ignoring genre.
 I'm ignoring my mood.
 I'm ignoring everything to make this the most pointless article ever.
-Wait, it's too easy to pick Dungeon Master, right?
+Wait, it's wrong to pick Dungeon Master, right?

-That's the one I cannot choose because it's the game everyone automatically plumps for.
+NO!!
+I cannot choose that because it's the game everyone automatically plumps for.
 Rightly so, but...

 .